 Meditation comes in different forms.
-For me, I like to listen to music and then I concentrate on my breath.
-When thoughts arise (which they frequently do!), I acknowledge them and then let them go.
-Occasionally, I’ll listen to a guided meditation.
+I like to listen to music and concentrate on my breath.
+When thoughts arise (which they frequently do!), I acknowledge them and let them go.
+I also like to listen to guided meditations; I find them soothing.

-The main thing is, I’ve locked myself away from the outside world and for 10 minutes, I’m giving myself permission to relax and just be.
-Even if I end up with a monkey mind, at least I’ve been in a quiet space, away from everything.
-Ian bought me a meditation cushion a couple of years ago, which has been a gamechanger.
-I now associate this with my meditation practice, and having a dedicated cushion makes all the difference.
+My husband bought me a meditation cushion several years ago, and it was a total game-changer.
+I now associate this with my meditation practice; having a dedicated cushion makes all the difference.
 A bit like when you roll out a yoga mat and try and leave your worries off the mat.

-I always have a journal nearby, because sometimes, after I’ve finished meditating, I have a moment of clarity about something that I’ll want to write down and explore further.
+I always have a journal nearby because sometimes, I have a moment of clarity about something I want to write down and explore further.

 I love reading.

-I even went on a course a couple of years ago where I learnt how to make a scatter cushion – I enjoyed this so much, I started selling them!
+I even went on a course a couple of years ago where I learnt how to make a scatter cushion – I enjoyed this so much I started selling them for a while!

-Not exactly at the top of everyone’s self-care list but clutter and the amount of stuff we own makes me anxious.
-I don’t like the feeling of things building up or the walls closing in.
-We also live in a house that we’re renovating, so it’s especially important for me to try and keep on top of things as best I can.
+Tidying up isn’t at the top of everyone’s self-care list, but clutter and the amount of stuff we own make me anxious.
+I struggle with the feeling of things building up and the walls closing in.
+We live in a house that’s mid-renovation, so I try to keep on top of things as best I can.
 For various reasons, it’s something I find difficult, but I do my best.

-It’s said our surroundings are a representation of what’s going on inside our head.
+Our surroundings can be a representation of what’s going on inside our heads.
 That’s why de-cluttering can be so therapeutic.
-I always feel lighter, when I have a good tidy up or clear out.
+I always feel lighter when I have a tidy-up or clear-out.
 By getting rid of things that no longer serve me, I can make space for new things that do and give myself some head space in the process.

-As you can see, self-care is a broad term that will mean something different to everyone.
-But if a certain activity helps with your mental well-being, brings you happiness or adds value to your life, you’re onto a good thing.
+As you can see, self-care is a broad term that means something different to everyone.
+But if a particular activity helps with your mental well-being, brings you happiness or adds value to your life, you’re onto a good thing.

 Try and create a regular routine.
-I always feel better when I’ve been for a run, made time to meditate or allowed myself to do something creative, and being in lockdown has given me the space to do this.
+I always feel better when I’ve been for a run, made time to meditate or allowed myself to do something creative.
+Again, this will be different for everyone.

-You can practise as much self-care as you like, but sometimes, you might find yourself needing a little extra support.
-If this is the case, please don’t be afraid to talk to someone.
+You can practise as much self-care as you like, but sometimes, you might need extra support.
+If you need help, please don’t be afraid to talk to someone.
 Sometimes, you might just need a friend to listen while you offload some niggling concerns.
 Other times, you might want to talk to someone who’s qualified to listen.
-Please visit the charity Mind for general advice, or the BACP or Counselling Directory to find a counsellor in your area.